mkalaimalai/spring-admin-app/README.md

-# Spring Boot User Micro Services using JPA
+# Spring Boot Admin Server with UI

-Simple implementation of Micro Services to manage Users using Spring Boot
+It's a Spring Boot Admin Server with UI to view the metrics of Spring Boot Apps.
+It runs on port 8009 and the application register with the url spring.boot.admin.url= http://localhost:8009

 ## Build